Features

 Simple, logical rules that eliminate opaque relationships

-Task Groups as Predecessors
+Task Groups and Dependencies

 Tasks as Both